Thousand Oaks mass shooting: Here’s what we know so far

 At around 11:30 p.m. local time, a gunman opened fire at a bar in Thousand Oaks, California, in Ventura County.
-Reports currently say that multiple people have been injured, but no details beyond that have been disclosed.
+During a press conference this evening, a Ventura County police officer said at least 11 people were shot, including a police deputy.
+The officer did not say whether any of the victims have died.

 The shooting reportedly happened at the Borderline Bar and Grill, which was scheduled to have a “College Country” night.
 The New York Times describes the bar as “country and western dance venue.”

-According to the Ventura County Fire Department’s twitter, it is currently considered an “active shooter incident.”
+When first reported, the Ventura County Fire Department’s Twitter called it an “active shooter incident.”

 #OaksInc: Ongoing active shooter incident reported at Borderline in @CityofTO .
 Please stay away from area.
 Active law enforcement incident.
 Multiple injuries reported.
 Details still being determined.
 Multiple ambulances requested. @VCFD pic.twitter.com/4X3b8KMisc